 by Don Chapman

-This year HymnCharts will be 15 years old!
+In 2022 hymncharts reached a twenty year milestone!
 I started the website soon after I became a church music director for the first time.
 As most of you have found, mixing hymns with contemporary worship songs is quite a challenge and back then resources were nonexistent.

 The young church where I was serving had a praise band and contemporary music, yet I was getting requests for hymns (or perhaps “demands” would be a better word – you know how it is!)
 I arranged “All Hail the Power” for the band one Sunday and it was a smash (download this arrangement for free.)
 A mid twenties year old guitarist in the band wondered where I found this “great new praise song” and an older lady came up to me and was thrilled to hear the old hymn.